iocafe/iocafe-doc/source/get-started/start-steps/200329-get-iocom-and-related-libraries-from-github.rst

 Get Git
 ************************************************
 You need Git, if you have not it already.
 Git is a distributed version control system which allows many people to share and work on the same souce code.
-On Debian Linux:
+On Debian based Linux distros:

 .. code-block:: shell